Clark Kerr, the UC President who created the modern UC system, wrote in his memoirs

 it should be mathematics."

-Our alumni and friends provide essential support for the Department of Mathematics' teaching programs and research enterprise.
-The department benefits from annual unrestricted support and major gifts designated for special purposes.
+Our alumni and friends provide essential support for the Department of Mathematics' teaching and research programs.
+The department benefits from annual unrestricted support, as well as major gifts designated for special purposes.
 Your generosity plays a critical role in our ability to fulfill our mission and is truly appreciated.
 Every gift counts.

 There are many ways to support the Department in their educational and research endeavors.
 Listed below are our key priorities: